 - Leave cutting and trimming of trees near power lines to professionals.
 A tree or limb that comes in contact with a power line could be deadly.
-For more information click trees and power lines.
+For more information visit our Tree Care web page.

 - Always check to ensure that your outlet and switch covers are in good condition.
 If you are able to see exposed wiring, replace the switch or the cover.

 - Always remember to use safety caps on unused outlets.
 Small children and pet can suffer electrical contact from these sources.

 - Small children and pets should never be left unattended around electrical outlets, switches, extension cords.
 Safety plugs can be purchased at most hardware stores to keep your children and pets safe from electrical exposure.

 - Water and electricity NEVER mix.
 Keep power tools and extension cords away from water, including rain, wet ground, swimming pools, sprinklers and garden hoses.

 - Inspect extension and power cords for wear and tear.
 Replace any cord you find that is frayed or cracked.